talhabayburtlu/EAPSCO-Web-Application/README.md

 Products are created and stored inside offices (assume each office has a warehouse).
 There are multiple offices and multiple employees can work for a office.
 Also an employee can work for more than one office.
 Offices are giving services like fix or maintenance to customer's products.
 Also the products are created with materials that are supplied by suppliers.

-# Features to Add
-* There are views and store procedures inside our database.
-They are going to be placed in UI to interact with.
-* Security is handling by Firebase currently.
-It is possible to change it to Spring Security.
-* Necessary error checks needs to be done.